Latency Budgets for Production Agents

 Default budgets by role

-Triage: p95 < 6 seconds.
-The on-call is waiting; long latency erodes the value proposition.
+- Triage. p95 under 6 seconds.
+The on-call is staring at the screen; long latency erodes the value proposition immediately.

-Investigation: p95 < 60 seconds.
-Acceptable when the agent is doing iterative reasoning.
+- Investigation. p95 under 60 seconds.
+Acceptable when the agent is doing iterative reasoning across many tools.

-Postmortem drafting: p95 < 5 minutes.
-Nobody is waiting; quality matters more than speed.
+- Postmortem drafting. p95 under 5 minutes.
+Nobody is waiting on the bar; quality matters more than speed.

-Audit reports: p95 < 1 hour.
-Background workload; the operator wants results next morning.
+- Audit reports. p95 under 1 hour.
+Background workload; the operator wants results in the morning, not in real time.

 Enforcing the budget

-Hard timeout per agent role.
-Triage agents are killed at 30 seconds (5x p95).
-The hard timeout is the safety net for the SLO.
+- Hard timeout per role.
+Triage agents are killed at 30 seconds, 5x the p95.
+The hard timeout is the safety net that protects upstream SLOs.

-Soft warning at p95: log a slow-run event.
-The slow runs go to a debug queue.
+- Soft warning at p95.
+Log a slow-run event when a run crosses the soft threshold.
+The slow runs route to a debug queue for review.

-Per-step latency caps: a tool call that hangs should not consume the whole run's budget.
-Each tool has its own timeout.
+- Per-step latency caps.
+A single hanging tool call should not consume the whole run’s budget.
+Each tool gets its own timeout, much smaller than the run-level cap.

 What to optimise when budgets miss

-Prompt size: smaller prompts produce faster responses.
-Trim unused context.
+- Prompt size.
+Smaller prompts produce faster responses.
+Trim unused context, retired few-shot examples, and stale system instructions.

-Model choice: a smaller model often produces good-enough quality at much lower latency.
-Re-evaluate periodically.
+- Model choice.
+A smaller model often produces good-enough quality at much lower latency.
+Re-evaluate periodically; the optimal pick changes as new model versions ship.

 Track budgets in production

-Per-agent latency dashboard with p50/p95/p99 over time.
-Trend lines over weeks tell the story.
+- Per-agent latency dashboard. p50, p95, and p99 over time.
+Trend lines across weeks tell the story; single days are too noisy.

-Per-step latency breakdown.
+- Per-step latency breakdown.
 Helps identify the bottleneck step in slow runs.
+Without it, you only know the total.

-Per-tool latency.
-Tools degrade silently; the dashboard catches it.
+- Per-tool latency.
+Tools degrade silently as upstream services age; the dashboard catches it before the agent runs do.

 When to trade quality for latency

-Triage: yes.
-The on-call cannot wait; a 90% accurate triage in 4 seconds is more valuable than a 95% accurate one in 12 seconds.
+- Triage: yes.
+The on-call cannot wait; a 90 percent accurate triage in 4 seconds is more valuable than a 95 percent accurate one in 12 seconds.

-Postmortem: no. Wait the extra time for higher quality.
+- Postmortem: no. Wait the extra minute for higher quality.
+Nobody is paged on the latency of a postmortem draft.